-Will an assignee have a filing requirement in the host country after he or she leaves the country and repatriates?
+Will an assignee have a filing requirement in the host country/territory after they leave the country/territory and repatriates?

-If U.S . source income is received after an assignee ceases to be a U.S. resident, the assignee must file a non-resident income tax return in order to report the income, remit any tax due, or claim any refund due.
+If US-source income is received after an assignee ceases to be a US resident, the assignee must file a non-resident income tax return in order to report the income, remit any tax due, or claim any refund.

-Do the taxation authorities in the United States adopt the economic employer approach to interpreting the Income from Employment article (article 15) of the OECD treaty?
+Do the taxation authorities in the United States adopt the economic employer approach to interpreting the Income from Employment article (article 15) of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in the United States considering the adoption of this interpretation of economic employer in the future?

-Is there a de minimis number of days before the local taxation authorities will apply the economic employer approach?
-If yes, what is the de minimis number of days?
+Is there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
+If yes, what is the de minimus number of days?

 What categories are subject to income tax in general situations?